apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

 they use the v.2 types as arguments.

 Timeline Service v.2 `putEntities` methods come in 2 varieties: `putEntities` and `putEntitiesAsync`.
-The former is a blocking operation which should be used for writing more critical data (e.g. lifecycle events).
+The former is a blocking operation which must be used for writing more critical data (e.g. lifecycle events).
 The latter is a non-blocking operation.
 Note that neither has a return value.